navidoptus/powerstore_backup/README.md

 <#
 Author: Navid Rastegani
 Email: navid.rastegani@optus.com.au
 Description: This script automates the daily cloning, NDMP backup configuration, and deletion of a PowerStore NAS server clone at the DR site.
-A retention policy is applied to automatically delete any NAS snapshots older than 30 days.
+Clones are automatically deleted after a 35-day retention period to manage storage.
 #>

 # PowerStore API Endpoint and Credentials